Ye vs. the People: Background and recording

-Before the two of them recorded the song, T.I. spoke to West about the latter's Donald Trump support.
+Before the two of them recorded the song, T.I. (pictured in 2020) spoke to West about the latter's Donald Trump support.

 West and T.I. had worked together on a number of tracks before "Ye vs. the People", including the collaborative single "Swagga Like Us" (2008).
 On April 27, 2018, T.I. shared a post to his Instagram Story about collaborating with West.
 T.I. recalled in the post that he had spent the previous day "wit Kanye...
 Long term work in progress, No Doubt."
 He continued, expressing optimism that something from their discussion "gon STICK...I refuse to just give up on him."
 Concluding the post, T.I. asserted: "The Old Ye' TOO IMPORTANT!!!"

 On May 1, 2018, West shared edited behind-the-scenes footage of him and T.I. in the studio to the former's website.
 The footage shows the recording of the song in April 2018.
 T.I. says to West about the consequences of 2017-2021 US president Donald Trump's policies and rhetoric that when lives are lost, "as artists that gives us an obligation to stand up against all of that kind of shit."
 West explains to him that he put a Make America Great Again (MAGA) hat on to force "an evolution" due to knowing "so much more in the past three days because I'm getting this energy, positive or negative," in agreement or disagreement with Trump.
 T.I. responds by telling West the intentions of the rapper are pure from his knowledge but the direction he took to get there is "a bit unorthodox and kind of, some people would say, thoughtless," to which West replies that wearing a MAGA hat is "like a fight for equality."
 West informs T.I. he does not agree with half of "the shit Trump does," which leads to T.I. pressuring him to explain what Trump does that he is in agreement with.
 According to West, he agrees with Trump's "ability to do what no one said you could do" because doing "the impossible is the most inspiring thing to me."
 After their discussion, the two begin to record "Ye vs. the People" in the footage, with the song being based on the debate they had earlier.
 The rappers are shown individually sitting down to record their respective parts, though West gives T.I. numerous tips such as instructing him where to come in on the song with his counter points.